Scifabric/pbs/README.md

     pbs update_project --help
 ```

+### Using an external JavaScript file

+Since pbs >= 2.3.0, pbs will check for an external JavaScript file named *bundle.js*
+or *bundle.min.js*.
+If any of those files exist, then, they will be added at the bottom
+of your template (like you have been doing so far with your projects).

+This solution allows you to use for example webpack plus babel to transpile your code,
+minimize it and add it to your PYBOSSA project.

+In order to use this solution, just transpile to a file named bundle.js or bundle.min.js.

+**NOTE** If there's a minified version of the file, bundle.min.js, that file will be always used
+instead of bundle.js.

 ### Auto-updating while developing a PYBOSSA project

 At some point you will end up running lots of pbs update_project commands, as